FurryCoders/FALocalRepo/README.md

 ## Appendix
 ### Unverified commits
 All commits before the 27th of January 2018 show as unverified because I accidentally revoked my old gpg key before adding a new one.
 They have all been added by me and can vouch for their authenticity.

+### Early releases
+Release binaries before and including v2.10.2 can be found on GitHub -> [Releases](https://github.com/MatteoCampinoti94/FALocalRepo/releases)